We are still open for three sessions a week at St. John's Parish Rooms, Long Street, Devizes, SN10 1NS.

+Opendoors exists 100% for the benefit of others, in particular those who are homeless or at risk of becoming so.
 For the last few years it has provided three cooked meals a week at St. John’s Parish Rooms, Long Street and there are about 15 – 20 people there at most sessions.
-Along with the good food and company there is the chance of a shower and a few other things (see Opening Times)
+Along with the good food and company there is the chance of a shower and a few other things (see Opening Times).

 The guests are a mixture of rough sleepers, those sleeping in sheds, vans and old boats, sofa surfers and those with their own homes but with issues that can make their tenancies vulnerable.

-The team has two paid staff members, a coordinator and a deputy coordinator, and about 50 volunteers.
+The team has two paid staff, a coordinator and a deputy coordinator, and over 50 volunteers on a rota with 7 - 9 on per session.
 Together they prepare the food and the hall, welcome the guests and chat, serve meals and discuss issues in one-to-one conversations.
-Concerns that get followed up include health (mental and physical) issues, alcohol and drug dependency, criminal activity, financial matters and of course housing issues.
+Concerns that get followed up include health (mental and physical) issues, alcohol and drug dependency, criminal activity, financial matters and of course, housing issues.